 Leave Primary checkbox selected, otherwise WordPress will redirect visitors from a domain to the subdomain it is mapped to.

 At this point, multisite set up on the WordPress side is complete.
 Now, it is time to create these additional websites on the Plesk side.
 There are three ways to do this:

-You can mix-and-match these approaches - all of them will work together.
+It is possible to mix-and-match these approaches - all of them will work together.

-Plesk WordPress Toolkit extension treats multisite installations as a typical single-site deployment.
+Warning: Plesk WordPress Toolkit extension treats multisite installations as a typical single-site deployment.
 Specifically:

 - WordPress Toolkit will display WordPress installation, plugins, and themes on the main website of the network only.

 - Plugins and themes installed via WordPress Toolkit must be “network activated” from WordPress admin dashboard.